Native or Cross-Platform / Hybrid App: Which to Choose?

-- Business logic location is in a single place.
+- Business logic location is in a single place

-- Code support is simplified.
+- Code support is simplified

 - The app is created/coded a single time instead of separate times for each platform.

-- Wider target audience upon app completion since the app will be compatible with multiple platforms.
+- Wider target audience upon app completion since the app will be compatible with multiple platforms

 READ ALSO: Best engine for game development

-Features: Talk to the developer about the features associated with each app: Native and cross-platform.
-Find out what limitations each options have as well.
+Talk to the developer about the features associated with each app: Native and cross-platform.
+Find out what limitations each option have as well.
 Knowing the app’s functionality will allow you to make a wise decision based on what you want your app to do when it is in the hands of users.

-Iterations, Revisions, and Updates - if you are planning to grow and develop your app continuously, you should also mention that to developers who would be able then to offer a suitable solution.
+If you are planning to grow and develop your app continuously, you should also mention that to developers who would be able then to offer a suitable solution.

-Speed – Question how fast the different apps will be.
+Question how fast the different apps will be.
 Speed is important when it comes to the user-friendliness of your application.

 Want to receive reading suggestions once a month?Subscribe to our newsletters